TwigWorld/django-contactfield/README.md

  - Limit which groups and labels are displayed on a particular form

-The former defines the superset of values that a contact field can contain contain - in other words all groups and labels for all scenarios that the field is likely to be used in.
+The former defines the superset of values that a contact field can contain
+- in other words all groups and labels for all scenarios that the field is likely to be used in.

 The latter allows you to create forms for a specific subset of allowed groups and labels, without changing or otherwise restricting the values that the